jcc117/KanjiMaster/README.md

 This is known to work on windows.
 Results on other operating systems are unknown.

 TODO:
-	Site Tutorial
+	Site Tutorial,
-	Progress Reports
+	Progress Reports,
-	User Settings
+	User Settings,
-	Kanji Sheets
+	Kanji Sheets,
-	Add more content on the site in general
+	Add more content on the site in general,
-	Fix issues
+	Fix issues,
-	Add audio settings
+	Add audio settings,
-	Add kanji to the list: might wait til encoding is figured out
+	Add kanji to the list: might wait til encoding is figured out, Modify into a RESTful api